 One of the most important disciplines within my personal practice is surrender.
 Many people surrender to God when life’s challenges become harder and more difficult to bear, surrendering as a last resort rather than as a first resort.
 Bearing that in mind, surrender can also be applied on the yoga mat.
 In the yoga practice, the more a student resists, the longer it takes to accomplish the full expression of a pose.
 If a student begins a practice without setting their intention to that of surrender and God-Awareness, they become easily frustrated when they are unable to accomplish a physical challenge.
 When a student surrenders into the pose, letting go of resistance and tension, they are able to accomplish more and deepen into the pose and, in the end, deepen their practice.
 Similarly, when life grows tough, that’s when we should practice surrendering to God, letting go of tension, worry, and anxiety while finding peace.
 We are to give our best in every aspect of our life and, then, surrender the rest to Him.

 I believe the fitness industry will shift and focus on more mind/body exercises, wellness and prevention solutions.
 I am beginning to see this shift slowly through more natural approaches to healing such as diet, mind/body exercises, mental health care, chiropractic care, therapy, essential oils, sound healing, and so much more!
 I consider myself an “agent of change” in the health & wellness community, and will continue to sponsor, support, and champion the mind/body/spirit movement.

-Join me on the mat and let’s deepen our practice!
+Join me on the mat and let’s deepen our physical, mental and spiritual practice!